abbmarand/file-search/README.md

+# This was part of a school project and I was given 40 hours to work on it.
+The documentation is just something that was required.

 # Replace human based support with AI
 Human based support is the most common if you count away people searching for information on the internet.
 Alltough this is a task which could easily be replaced by AI and give the people that work in support a more fulfilling job.